ApricotLace/Brain-Games/README.md

 [![asciicast](https://asciinema.org/a/dCHZqttoNYUA865FvmzJr3h5a.png)](https://asciinema.org/a/dCHZqttoNYUA865FvmzJr3h5a)
 ## Examples of using
 ### Brain-Even
-A simple game in which you need to answer the question of whether a given number is even.
+A simple game in which you need to answer the question of whether a given number **is even**.

 [![asciicast](https://asciinema.org/a/NpFjKi62Sjt66wflAudV3m0CU.png)](https://asciinema.org/a/NpFjKi62Sjt66wflAudV3m0CU)